 Mike returned to Montreal last weekend to lens second unit for me we all were quite impressed with the footage.

 During the prep process, I try to be as production friendly as possible.
-You can put much more up on the screen if you are organized and have a working knowledge of the tools required to bring the Diretor’s vision to life.
-This gives production 2 to 4 weeks of bidding and budgeting so that everyone can figure out how we can pay for all of this.
+You can put much more up on the screen if you are organized and have a working knowledge of the tools required to bring the director’s vision to life.
+This gives production two to four weeks of bidding and budgeting so that everyone can figure out how we can pay for all of this.

 This breakdown helps production with the budget, lets the camera crew know exactly what gear is needed for every scene, what extra crew they will need, and the film stock that will be shot.
 When I presented this to Dany, my key 1st A.C., he was blown away!
 He had never seen anything like this from a Director of Photography.
 This is what you need to do as a cinematographer – over-deliver, go the extra mile and make a difference.
 It is not only about the creative vision and being an artist, you have to be organized and be able to deliver the director’s vision while keeping it all within the budget box.